Day 1: Tuesday 25 November

 - Dr Sarah Bell, Medical Director, Garden House Hospice Care

-- Lisa Hunt, Chief Executive Officer, Garden House Hospice Care
+- Lisa Hunt, CEO, Garden House Hospice Care

 - Dr Shelagh O’Riordan, Consultant Community Geriatrician, Kent Community Health NHS Foundation Trust and Clinical Director for Frailty in East Kent; President Elect, UK Hospital at Home Society